ava-labs/subnet-evm/contracts/README.md

 Contracts are compiled using `solc` directly, and Go bindings are generated using `abigen` from [libevm](https://github.com/ava-labs/libevm).

+OpenZeppelin contracts are included as a git submodule at `contracts/lib/openzeppelin-contracts/` (pinned to v5.4.0).

 From the repository root, run:

 ```bash